Wilfrida-Were/website/index.md

 layout: page
 title: "Data Analyst"
 ---
-I'm a Data enthusiast who thrives on solving problems with data.
-I use Python, SQL, and Tableau to clean data, create clear visuals, and uncover hidden insights.
+As a Data Analyst, I can help you navigate the sea of data and unlock hidden insights that drive success.

+I leverage SQL to extract relevant data, then use Python's analytical power to clean and analyze it, revealing hidden patterns and customer trends.
+Finally, I create clear and concise dashboards with Tableau, empowering your leadership to make data-driven decisions for marketing and efficiency.

 Beyond Data: